 The Board has been constituted to comply with the Local Health Board (Constitution, Membership and Procedures) (Wales) Regulations 2009.
 The Board provides leadership and direction to the organisation and is responsible for governance, scrutiny and public accountability, ensuring that its work is open and transparent.
 The Board functions as a corporate decision-making body.
 All Board Members share corporate responsibility for formulating strategy, ensuring accountability, monitoring performance and shaping culture, together with ensuring that the Board operates as effectively as possible.
 The Board is comprised of individuals from a range of backgrounds, discipline and areas of expertise, and provides leadership and direction ensuring that sound governance arrangements are in place.

 The Board consists of 20 voting members (9 Executive Directors, 11 Independent Members).
-There are also 4 Associate Members that take part in Board Meetings in Public however they do not hold any voting rights.
+There are also 4 Associate Members that take part in Board Meetings in Public, however they do not hold any voting rights.
 The Board is supported by the Board Secretary, and the Director of Primary Care, Community and Long Term Care and, up to 4 September 2020, the Director of Partnerships and Corporate Services who also attend its meetings but do not have voting rights.

 In addition to responsibilities and accountabilities set out in the terms and conditions of appointment, Board Members also fulfil a number of Champion roles where they act as ambassadors for these matters.
 These posts were introduced to Local Health Boards and NHS Trusts in 2003 and are a mix of statutory and non-statutory roles, to be held at independent member, executive director level or both.
 During 2020, the WG undertook a detailed assessment of all the Champion roles in order to assess which areas should continue and issued WHC 2021/002 which sets out the Board Champion roles that need to be maintained.
 Appendix 3 of the Chair's Report to the March Board outlined the new list of Board Champions to be in place from 1 April 2021.
-The report can be accessed through the link - Report of the Chair - March 2021.
+The report can be accessed through the link - <a href="https://hduhb.nhs.wales/about-us/your-health-board/board-meetings-2021/board-agenda-and-papers-25th-march-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021/25th-2021